joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 Character and endurance?
 What is God preparing us for?

 To answer that question, you got to start again from the beginning.
+Not necessary the beginning of time but the beginning of our lives.

 ## Our God